John V. Fleming: Career

-Fleming was born on May 26, 1936 and graduated from The University of the South in 1958.
-After studying at Jesus College, Oxford as a Rhodes Scholar, Fleming earned his Ph.D. in medieval literature from Princeton University in 1963 after completing a doctoral dissertation, titled "The Roman de la Rose and its manuscript illustrations", under the supervision of D. W. Robertson, Jr. He spent two years as an Instructor in English at the University of Wisconsin–Madison before returning to Princeton as an assistant professor of English in 1965.
+Fleming was born on May 20, 1936 and graduated from The University of the South in 1958.
+After studying at Jesus College, Oxford, as a Rhodes Scholar, Fleming earned his Ph.D. in medieval literature from Princeton University in 1963 after completing a doctoral dissertation, titled "The Roman de la Rose and its manuscript illustrations", under the supervision of D. W. Robertson Jr. He spent two years as an instructor in English at the University of Wisconsin–Madison before returning to Princeton as an assistant professor of English in 1965.
 Beginning in 1978 he took up a joint appointment in the Department of Comparative Literature.
 His fields of expertise included medieval English, French, and Latin literatures, and the history and culture of the Franciscan Order in the Middle Ages.
 He is perhaps best known in Princeton for his popular and erudite lecture course on Geoffrey Chaucer.

 From 1995 to 2006, he authored a weekly column in The Daily Princetonian, titled "Gladly Lerne, Gladly Teche" (a reference to Chaucer's Canterbury Tales).
 He has revived his column under its same name as a blog attached to his website, www.johnvfleming.com.
 The blog has published a weekly essay, uninterrupted, for more than ten years.
 He served for several years as a Commissioner of Higher Education of Middle States.
-He was active in numerous learned societies, including the Medieval Academy of America, which he served as its President.
+He was active in numerous learned societies, including the Medieval Academy of America, which he served as its president.
 Fleming is a Fellow of the American Academy of Arts and Sciences and of the American Philosophical Society.
 At Princeton, he was the dissertation director of renowned scholars of medieval literature Carolyn Dinshaw (New York University) and Steven Justice (University of California, Berkeley).

-He is married to the Rev. Joan E. Fleming, a retired priest in the Episcopal Diocese of New Jersey.
+He is married to Joan E. Fleming, a retired priest in the Episcopal Diocese of New Jersey.
 They are the parents of Richard Arthur Fleming (b.
 1964), a sound-recording engineer, artist, and travel writer; Katherine Elizabeth Fleming (b.
 1966), a prize-winning historian and university administrator, and current President and CEO of the Getty Foundation; and Luke Owles Fleming (b.
 1978), a linguistic anthropologist.

 While at Princeton, his wit was widely appreciated and often recorded in a sporadic column titled "Professorial Chrestomathy," including such remarks from his lectures as "As of this morning, you have heard all my jokes and seen all my shirts."